umerali0986/umerali0986/README.md

 - ⚡ Fun fact: ...
 -->

-My name is umer.
-I have a bachelor's degree in computer science and I have some basics about programming as well.
-However, I want to be good at coding and solving problems.
-So, I decided to upskill my knowledge and become a software developer.
+My name is Umer Abubeker.
+I have a bachelor's degree in computer science.
+Passionate Full-Stack Junior Software Engineer with a strong foundation in solving complex problems through innovative coding solutions.
+My technical expertise includes proficiency in languages such as Java and JavaScript along with in-depth knowledge of modern frameworks and technologies like Angular, Vue.js, and Spring Boot.
+I thrive in collaborative and agile environments.
+My dedication to continuous learning drives me to stay up-to-date with the latest industry trends and best practices to drive positive changes through software applications.